 As one of the oldest non-profit organizations founded in the District of Columbia, SJCS is committed to supporting and advocating for people of all abilities.
 SJCS works to build stronger communities and to ensure that all people have a meaningful quality of life.

 This commitment and focus have allowed SJCS to grow and annually support people beyond its original District of Columbia footprint.
-Today, in addition to the District of Columbia, we provide services in four states: Delaware, Pennsylvania, Tennessee, and Virginia.
+Today, in addition to the District of Columbia, we provide services in four states: Delaware, New York, Tennessee, and Virginia.

 Our nationally recognized “program without walls,” activist approach supports people and communities alike.
 This successful method results in the people we serve experiencing new opportunities, building new relationships, experiencing a sense of belonging, and fully participating in and becoming valued members of their communities.